An Implementation Plan is a documentation of the steps taken by a company or organization to execute a strategic plan.

 Gather the necessary information required to come up with a satisfactory plan of implementation.
 This involves extensive research and reviewing of associated documentation of the project.

-Review the strategic plan: A good implementation plan will always trackback to the strategic plan.
+- Review the strategic plan: A good plan of implementation will always track back to the strategic plan.
 Review the strategic plan and assess if the plan of implementation aligns with it.

 Step 4: Create an outline